 There’s another labyrinth of documentation to navigate before ‘foreigners’ are allowed entry to this ‘restricted area’.
-I’m staying here for one night, in a hotel on the bay, before being transported over the water to Havelock Island.
-It’s disappointingly windy; although the thermometer says 28 degrees it doesn’t feel warm enough to sit out.
+I’m staying in Port Blair for one night, in a hotel on the bay, before being transported over the water to Havelock Island.
+It’s disappointingly windy; although the thermometer says 28 degrees, it doesn’t feel warm enough to sit out.
 I’ve a shocking cold – presumably it was lurking, waiting for a lowering in my resistance.
-The bar (alcohol after two weeks deprivation) sells Jameson's, so I make a hot toddy and sleep the afternoon away.
+The bar (alcohol after two weeks deprivation) sells Jameson Whiskey, so I make a hot toddy and sleep the afternoon away.

 There are large signs on three walls that state Keep Silence, for some mysterious reason.
 Well naturally, no one is taking any notice of that.
 The opposite wall has photographs of all the local fauna.
 Saltwater crocodiles and two types of cobra are the highlights.

-We finally get underway an hour and a half late.
+We finally get underway, an hour and a half late.
 The ship is delayed due to technical problems.
 They’ve done a survey.
 Technical problems?
 In a boat?
 The Indians cheer.
 It’s two hours packed like sardines in premium class and we’re not allowed on deck.
 I wonder what steerage is like.
-I’m fed Masala peanuts by one group of passengers and am subjected to several more selfies.
-There’s still no sign of western tourists.
+I’m fed Masala peanuts by, one group of passengers, and am subjected to several more selfies.
+There’s still no sign of any western tourists.
 I’ve also realised that it was inadvisable to wear three quarter length trousers on a bug ridden vessel.

 It’s located just behind Rahdhanagar Beach, yet another of those beaches that is touted as best in Asia, or number three in the world, depending on which list you read.
 It‘s a really beautiful wide stretch of sand, unspoilt by litter or sunbeds.
 Or anything, in fact, except some leaves dropping from the trees.
 In the distance I can see a public section, the water teeming with bathers, (flashback to Waikiki), but my area is almost deserted.
 It’s a very pleasant place to be, but for me it doesn’t make top billing.
 The backdrop of tall trees and bushes, is impressive, but there are no coconut palms by the water here and so no bent trunks to soften the view.
 And the water is warm, but grey, lightly tinged with blue when the sun shines, and opaque.